-9.3 COH-DEH - Count Field (Read/Write) (cont.)
+9.3 COH-DEH - COUNT FIELD (Read/Write) (cont.)

-Bit 7 Count/Process AM: This bit is used for two functions.
+Bit 7 COUNT/PROCESS AM: This bit is used for two functions.

-Count: In this mode, this bit is used for the initial value of the Format Sequencer Byte Counter for the execution of the Current Sequencer Word.
-This mode is selected when the Data Transfer Bit (Bit 0 of the Writable Control Store (WCS) Control Field) is set.
-Process AM: When this bit is set, the AM Active Bit (Register 79H, Bit 1) will be set.
-This mode is selected when the Data Transfer Bit (Bit 0 of the Writable
+COUNT: In this mode, this bit is used for the initial value of the Format Sequencer Byte Counter for the execution of the Current Sequencer Word.
+This mode is selected when the DATA TRANSFER Bit (Bit 0 of the Writable Control Store (WCS) CONTROL FIELD) is set.

-Control Store (WCS) Control Field) is reset.
+PROCESS AM: When this bit is set, the AM ACTIVE Bit (Register 79H, Bit 1) will be set.
+In a Write Operation, this bit is also used to initialize the ECC circuitry.
+This mode is selected when the DATA TRANSFER Bit (Bit 0 of the Writable Control Store (WCS) CONTROL FIELD) is reset.

-9.4 E0H-FEH - Data/Branch Field (Read/Write)
+9.4 E0H-FEH - DATA/BRANCH FIELD (Read/Write)